saakeeb/link-sharing-app/README.md

 - **State Management**: Utilize Zustand, a lightweight alternative to Redux, for global state management.
 - **Styling**: Tailwind CSS for modern and responsive design.
 - **Type Safety**: TypeScript for robust and error-free code.
+- **Responsive**: This is production ready mobile first responsive design.

 ## Prerequisites